joetatrh/admission-webhook-example/README.md

 OpenShift requires that communication against the webhook be encrypted.

-This script calls another script that uses `openssl` to issue a certificate signing request (CSR), and then asks OpenShift to approve said CSR
+This script calls another script that uses `openssl` to issue a certificate signing request (CSR), and then asks OpenShift to approve said CSR.

 Critically, it's _OpenShift_ that approves the CSR (and not just some one-off `openssl` command creating a self-signed certificate).
 This means that the webhook's certificate is trusted _under the aegis of the OpenShift internal certificate authority_; no special work is required to tell the webhook client to trust it.